-Sanchez, D., Sandre, A., Amarante, M, Wiltshire, C. A., & Noble, K. G. (2025).
-Screen Exposure, Sleep Quality, and Language Development in 6-month-old
+Sanchez, D., Sandre, A., Amarante, M., Wiltshire, C. A., & Noble, K. G. (2025).
+Screen Exposure, Sleep Quality, and Language Development in 6-month-old Infants.
+Frontiers in Developmental Psychology.
+2, 1477476.

 Su-Keene, E., Wiltshire, C. A., & Ajomabe, J. (under review, Teachers and Teaching).
-Is it All Sunshine and Rainbows?
-Comparing stressors, mental health, and
+Is it all Sunshine and Rainbows?
+Comparing stressors, mental health, and intentions to leave between elementary and secondary teachers.

 Mavrides Calderon, M., Wiltshire, C. A., & Orozco, A. M. (in preparation).
-Urban Early Childhood Educators Under Pressure: Exploring Effective Coping
+Urban Early Childhood Educators Under Pressure: Exploring Effective Coping Mechanisms for Stressful Mandates.

 Fincham, E. N., Wiltshire, C. A., & Reeves, A. F., (in preparation).
 Surveillance and Deceit in Early Childhood Teaching: Must “Good” Teachers Lie?.